 Will Lula stand for a fourth term in 2026?
 It will depend on his desire (his age - he will be 81 by then - and his state of health) but also on the economy and the polls.
 If the latter two, which are linked because the left's most likely alternative candidate is Fernando Haddad, the Finance Minister, are favorable, then he could choose to step down and support his minister.
-But if the polls are unfavorable and his state allows him to do so, he could once again run against the right-wing candidate, who could be Tarcisio de Freitas, the current governor of the state of São Paulo, or Romeu Zema, governor of Minas Gerais.
-The governor of São Paulo takes great care to court the Bolsonarist right.
+But if the polls are unfavorable and his state allows him to do so, he could once again run against the right-wing candidate, who could be Tarcisio de Freitas, the current governor of the state of São Paulo.
+The governor takes excellent care to court the Bolsonarist right.
 He shows his respect for the former president at every opportunity.
 Still, his eventual access to the presidency would be more a return of the traditional conservative right than an avatar of Bolsonarism and its excesses.